 - You may find it comforting to wear sunglasses even when indoors.

 - For additional relief, place a cool, damp cloth over the closed eyelids while resting.

 - Don’t wear contact lenses until the eyes return to normal.

 - Artificial tears can help keep the eyes moistened, soothe discomfort and promote healing.
 However, it's important to consult an eye doctor before running to the pharmacy, since some eye drops are not well-suited for this condition.
 You can give us a call at 541-347-3622.

 Now that you know the risks and precautions to take, you’re all set to enjoy the winter wonderland!
-Dr. Anthony Grillo at Bandon and Coquille Vision Center is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.
+Dr. Anthony Grillo at Bandon & Coquille Vision Center and Eye Center of Gold Beach is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.